-- Stage 1 Initially, they are estimated using in-year reported data; - Stage 2 In the July following the completion of the financial year, departments update their full financial year estimates (but with no in-year profile), for publication in the Treasury's Public Spending National Statistics annual publication.
-These estimates will be in line with the audited resource accounts for most departments; - Stage 3 For the autumn update of the Treasury's Public Spending National Statistics these financial year estimates are updated; - Stage 4 In March the following year the winter update of the Treasury's Public Spending National Statistics is published and the financial year estimates are further improved.
-All departments' and devolved administrations' accounts will have been audited and finalised by this stage.
-These revisions are not normally included in the Public Sector Finances statistical bulletin until the September release.
+- Stage 1 Initially, they are estimated using in-year reported data - Stage 2 In the July following the completion of the financial year, departments update their full financial year estimates (but with no in-year profile), for publication in the Treasury's Public Spending National Statistics annual publication; these estimates will be in line with the audited resource accounts for most departments - Stage 3 For the autumn update of the Treasury's Public Spending National Statistics these financial year estimates are updated - Stage 4 In March the following year the winter update of the Treasury's Public Spending National Statistics is published and the financial year estimates are further improved; all departments' and devolved administrations' accounts will have been audited and finalised by this stage; these revisions are not normally included in the Public Sector Finances statistical bulletin until the September release

-Data up to and including the financial year ending 2013 (April 2012 to March 2013) are at Stage 4 while data for the financial year ending 2014 (April 2013 to March 2014) are currently at Stage 2 and data for 2014/15 are at Stage 1.
+Data up to and including the financial year ending 2013 (April 2012 to March 2013) are at Stage 4 while data for the financial year ending 2014 (April 2013 to March 2014) are currently at Stage 2 and data for the financial year ending 2015 (April 2014 to March 2015) are at Stage 1

-13. The local government data for the financial year ending 2011, 2012 and 2013 for local authorities are based on final outturns for receipts and expenditure.
-Data for 2013/14 are mainly based on final outturns (provisional outturns have been used for Scotland).
+14. The local government data for the financial year ending 2011, 2012 and 2013 for local authorities are based on final outturns for receipts and expenditure.
+Data for the financial year ending 2014 (April 2013 to March 2014) are mainly based on final outturns (provisional outturns have been used for Scotland).
 Estimates for the financial year ending 2015 (April 2014 to March 2015) are based on a combination of in-year returns and forecast data.
-These are subject to revision when outturn data become available.
+These are subject to revision when outturn data become available

-14. Revisions
+15. Revisions